MarcoPrieto2910/RuntimeCalculator/README.md

 * Confirming behavior when the shared network drive is temporarily unavailable.
 * Confirming normal runtime collection during real machine operation.
 * Confirming automatic service startup on the real OMAX computers after a full shutdown and power-on.
+* Confirming runtime persistence at the 14:00 and midnight boundaries during real machine operation.

-The shared network integration has been tested through automated unit tests, including locking and concurrent writer scenarios, but the actual multi-computer network-share behavior has not yet been validated in the production environment.
+The shared network integration has been tested through automated unit tests and development-environment testing, including locking and concurrent writer scenarios, but the actual multi-computer network-share behavior has not yet been validated across the production OMAX computers.

 ---